 A judge shall not appear voluntarily at a public hearing before, or otherwise consult with, an executive or a legislative body or official, except:

-(A) in connection with matters concerning the law, the legal system, or the administration of justice;
+(A) in connection with matters concerning the law, the legal system, the administration of justice, or matters or proposals affecting the judiciary;

 (B) in connection with matters about which the judge acquired knowledge or expertise in the course of the judge’s judicial duties; or